itom-project/plugins/PGRFlyCapture/docs/pgrFlyCapture.rst

 * frame_counter: continuous number of frame (if camera does not run in any trigger mode, this number can increase more than by one from one acquired image to the next one)
 * roi_x0: left offset of ROI
 * roi_y0: top offset of ROI

+If 'metadata' is 0 or if the camera model does not support this additional information, no tags are appended to each data object.
+Please consider, that the image information is embedded in the first pixels of each image (see https://www.ptgrey.com/tan/10563).

 Changelog
 ==========